borisdev/research/tune-chatgpt/pitch.md

 ## My big hairy, "going out on a limb" ask regarding the next step

+(I know this might be a very goofy idea.)

-Would Brad and you consider me probing demand out there letting me creating a Google Ads and a co-authored Medium article targeting a company landing web page with your names?
+Would Brad and you consider using your names to make the following experiment.
+In order to probe demand out there I would make a company landing web page with your names, then have Google Ads and a co-authored Medium article with you, based on [this paper](README.md), targeting that landing page.